Associate Professor of Physics

 B.S., Physics, 1995, University of California at Los Angeles.
 Ph.D., Physics, 2001, University of Chicago.
 Post-doctoral Associate, Physics and Division of Engineering and Applied Science, Harvard University, 2001-2005.
 Assistant Professor, Physics, Cornell University, 2005 - 2011.
 Associate Professor, Physics, Cornell University, 2011 - present.

-We focus on three areas at the forefront of this broad field: I) Colloidal suspensions –
+We focus on four areas at the forefront of this broad field: I) Complex Fluids –

 One of our main goals is to develop instruments and techniques for simultaneous imaging of the material structure and measurement of its flow properties.
-To this end, we have built shear cells that can be loaded onto a confocal microscope.
-These devices allow us to simultaneously image the 3-D structure of materials such as a colloidal suspension or biological tissues while measuring the amount of force necessary to shear them.
-In this way, the link between material structure at the micron scale and the material properties at the macroscopic scale can be investigated quantitatively.
+To this end, we have built shear, compression, and indentation devices, that can be loaded onto a confocal microscope.
+These devices allow us to simultaneously image the 3-D structure of materials such as a colloidal suspension or biological tissue while measuring the amount of force necessary to deform them.
+In this way, the link between material structure at the microscopic scale and the material properties at the macroscopic scale can be investigated quantitatively.

 Fast Video Image Analysis

-We have developed 3D image analysis techniques for extracting insect flight kinematic data from high speed videos.
+We have developed 3D image analysis techniques for extracting insect flight kinematic data from high speed videos and the motion of humans in a crowd.
 Our main goal has been to automate our image extraction so that significantly larger data sets can be attained and analyzed.